 Oil and gas drilling is big business in Texas – and Tarrant County is no exception.
 There are currently 6515 active oil and gas wells in Tarrant County, most of which can be found right here in Fort Worth.

 The Texas Railroad Commission accounted for over 165,000 producing oil wells in Texas and 86,000 gas wells.
-Midland is by far the county that produces the most crude oil in Texas and the second-highest total gas-producing county, coming in behind Reeves County.
-A huge amount of oil field injuries take place every year.
-According to Occupational Safety and Health Administration (OSHA) over 4,000 oil field injuries take place every year, with over 100 deaths.
-Our oil field injury lawyer put this page together to help you if you or a loved one is injured in an oil field.
+Midland is, by far, the county that produces the most crude oil in Texas and the second-highest total gas-producing county, coming in behind Reeves County.

 Unfortunately, more wells mean more on-site accidents.
 Oil and gas workers are exposed to inherently hazardous work environments, including long hours, dangerous machinery, and hazardous chemicals.
 Oftentimes, oil and gas companies are more concerned about profits than workers’ safety, leaving employees or their families in devastating predicaments after a serious accident or death.